 The County of Sonoma is exercising great caution to help slow the spread of the Novel Coronavirus (COVID-19) and to ensure that individuals and families in our community remain as healthy as possible.
-However, while our doors are temporarily closed and some of our services are reduced, the Human Services Department (HSD) is still here to help you and your family.
+However, while our in-person hours and services are reduced, the Human Services Department (HSD) is still here to help you and your family.

-The COVID-19 crisis presents new and unprecedented challenges, and we know a lot of community members have questions about how COVID-19 may impact public benefits such as CalFresh, General Assistance, In-Home Supportive Services (IHSS), Medi-Cal, and SonomaWORKS.
-It is important to know that some state and federal reporting requirements have been adjusted to ensure that you continue to receive benefits during this difficult time.
+We offer answers below to your questions about how COVID-19 may impact public benefits such as CalFresh, General Assistance, In-Home Supportive Services (IHSS), Medi-Cal, and SonomaWORKS.
+Some state and federal reporting requirements have been adjusted to ensure you continue to receive benefits during this difficult time.
 See below for the answers to some frequently asked questions about public benefits during COVID-19.

 We remain confident that by working together, our community will meet the current challenges with strength and resilience.
 We are #StillSonomaStrong.
 If you need additional information or assistance, please feel free to contact us at email@example.com or call (707) 565-5800.
 For ongoing updates about COVID-19 in Sonoma County, visit www.SoCoEmergency.org.